-PLEASE NOTE I WILL BE AWAY FOR AT LEAST HALF A YEAR STARTING AUGUST 2018, FOR WORK AND AN INTERNSHIP.
+UPDATE: I am devoting myself full time to course development and startup work!
+And will be tutoring (to help cover living expenses).
 I have 5 semesters of TA experience in Complex Variables, Multivariable Calculus, Calculus 1, and Markov Processes, Queues, and Monte Carlo Simulation at the University of Colorado Boulder Department of Applied Mathematics, all with excellent student reviews.
-In addition, I passed all PhD course requirements, doing especially well in Markov Processes, Mathematical Statistics, and Numerical A... [more]
+In addition, I passed all PhD course requirements, doing especially well in Markov Processes, Mathemati... [more]

 I have 5 semesters of TA experience at CU Boulder, where I taught recitations for Calculus 3, held homework help sessions for Complex Variables, and held office hours for Markov Processes.
 I have a solid foundation in mathematics through the undergraduate level.